MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Conclusion and Discussion

 \section{Conclusion and Discussion}

 This paper introduces a multiplatform and \textbf{M}ultimodal \textbf{A}nnotated Dataset for \textbf{S}ocietal Impact of \textbf{H}urricane (\textbf{MASH}) to facilitate the understanding of societal impact of hurricanes.
-Specifically, the MASH dataset includes 98,662 relevant social media posts and is multimodal annotated in the three dimensions of humanitarian class, bias class, and information integrity class.
+Specifically, the MASH dataset includes 59,607 relevant social media posts and is multimodal annotated in the three dimensions of Humanitarian Class, Bias Class, and Information Integrity Class.
 By leveraging annotations in three dimensions, this dataset provides new opportunities for research on the social impact of hurricanes such as the spread of false claims during disaster events, the expression of public sentiment and bias, and the evolution of humanitarian needs over time.
-Moreover, the data collection and annotation framework introduced in this paper is generalizable to other disaster contexts across diverse social media platforms.
-However, this study mainly analyzes social media posts in English, which may lead to the loss of useful information in other languages.
-In future work, we plan to leverage the machine translation technology to better understand the impact of hurricanes on communities using different languages. \makeatletter \@ifundefined{isChecklistMainFile}{ \newif\ifreproStandalone \reproStandalonetrue }{ \newif\ifreproStandalone \reproStandalonefalse } \makeatother
+We implement systematic analyses to the MASH dataset including correlation analysis, temporal analysis, spatial analysis, baseline model evaluation, and sentiment analysis.
+Furthermore, we develop an online platform that supports data exploration, provides preliminary analysis, and enables stakeholders to share insights.
+The data collection, annotation framework, and online platform introduced in this paper is generalizable to other disaster contexts across diverse social media platforms.
+We will continue to explore responsible and ethical methods to collect rich data on disaster impacts.